kroemker/julia-scr/README.md

 This is a Julia set visualizer that can be used as a screensaver.
 The [SFML](https://www.sfml-dev.org) library is used for visualization, so make sure to link against it when compiling.

 ## Features
-- different color schemes (red, green, blue, HSV)
+- different color schemes (RGB, HSV)
 - multiple complex functions
 - fps adjustment mechanism
 - two screensaver modes: